mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 Here again, the JuliaGrid implementation of the AC state estimation follows a specific order to store the increment vector and Jacobian matrix.
 The vector of increments first contains ``n`` increments of bus voltage angles ``\mathbf \Delta \bm{\Theta}``, followed by ``n`` increments of bus voltage magnitudes ``\mathbf \Delta \mathbf{V}``.
 This order also corresponds to the columns of the Jacobian matrix, while the order of rows of the Jacobian is defined according to the order of the residual vector.

-Note that the increment vector and Jacobian matrix hold the slack bus with a known voltage angle.
-An element of the increment vector and a column of the Jacobian matrix are not deleted, and the presence on the slack bus is handled internally by JuliaGrid, which is evident from the factorization of the gain matrix.
+Note that the increment vector and Jacobian matrix include the slack bus with a known voltage angle.
+The corresponding element of the increment vector and column of the Jacobian matrix are not removed; the slack bus is handled internally by JuliaGrid, which is evident from the factorization of the gain matrix.

-Next, the [`increment!`](@ref increment!) function provides the maximum absolute value of state variable increments, typically employed as the termination criterion for the iteration loop.
+Next, the [`increment!`](@ref increment!(::AcStateEstimation)) function provides the maximum absolute value of state variable increments, typically employed as the termination criterion for the iteration loop.
 Specifically, if it falls below a predefined stopping criterion ``\epsilon``, the algorithm converges:
 ```math
   \max \{|\Delta x_i|,\; \forall i \} < \epsilon.
 ```

-Finally the function [`solve!`](@ref solve!(::AcStateEstimation{<:GaussNewton})) adds the computed increment term to the previous solution to obtain a new solution:
+Finally, the function [`solve!`](../api/stateEstimation.html#JuliaGrid.solve!-Tuple{AcStateEstimation{<:GaussNewton}}) adds the computed increment term to the previous solution to obtain a new solution:
 ```math
   \mathbf {x}^{(\nu + 1)} = \mathbf {x}^{(\nu)} + \mathbf \Delta \mathbf {x}^{(\nu)}.
 ```